RitaGlushkova/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 Explain why line 4 and line 6 output different numbers.
+Because variable x declared twice and the second time it is inside the function f1.
+So consoles will rely different hierarchy
 ## Question 2

 Take a look at the following code: